Driving on a Suspended License in Florida

 For most minor traffic violations, you might have to pay a fine but won't have to worry about losing your license.
 However, if you rack up too many violations, license suspension is possible.

 Florida uses a traffic violation point system and will suspend the license of drivers who accumulate too many points.
-Drivers who get 12 or more points within 12 months, 18 or more points within 18 months, or 24 or more points in 36 months face license suspension.
+Drivers who get 12 or more points within 12 months will get a 30-day suspension.
+Obtaining 18 or more points within 18 months will result in a 3-month suspension.
+Motorists who obtain 24 or more points in 36 months face a 1-year license suspension.
+(Fla.
+Stat. § 322.27 (2026).)

 Criminal Conviction Suspensions

 This is only a partial list.
-Lots of other offenses can result in the loss of driving privileges.
+Many other offenses can result in the loss of driving privileges.

 Other Types of Suspensions